isomerpages/mlaw-corp/news/public-consultations/_posts/2014-04-07-Responses-to-feedback-received-from-Public-Consultation-on-the-Proposed-Amendments-to-the-Copyright-Act.md

 ---
-layout: post
-title:  Responses to feedback received from Public Consultation on the Proposed Amendments to the Copyright Act
+title: 'Responses to feedback received from Public Consultation on the Proposed Amendments to the Copyright Act'
 permalink: /news/public-consultations/responses-to-feedback-on-copyright-act-2014/
-breadcrumb: Responses to feedback received from Public Consultation on the Proposed Amendments to the Copyright Act
+breadcrumb: 'Responses to feedback received from Public Consultation on the Proposed Amendments to the Copyright Act'
-collection_name: news

 ---

 Responses to feedback received from Public Consultation on the Proposed Amendments to the Copyright Act
 ---